Data Recovery Software For Corrupted RAID 0, 5, 6 Arrays

 Has your RAID storage system crashed and it doesn’t work anymore?
 Have you lost data because of a RAID controller error or motherboard issues?
-Have several disks within your array failed and you can’t restore RAID automatically?
+Have multiple member disks within your array failed and you can’t restore RAID automatically?
 Is a RAID rebuilding process frozen and your RAID crashed?

 This program recovers data from non-operational RAID systems or from disks within such systems.
 It reads all the information about the controller, the motherboard or the software used to create a disk array.
 Our product can rebuild the crashed RAID and it lets you copy all critical information from there.